TUM-DSE/research-work-info/README.md

     * **[Required ONLY for BSc/MSc thesis work]**: One printout of the final BSc/MSc thesis delivered to Prüfungsamt.
     * Final pdf to Prof. Bhatotia.
-    * Final pdf to advisor.
+    * Final pdf to the advisor.

 - **Stage 3 (Final presentation):** Please schedule and organize your final presentation talk in consultation with your advisor (see [presentation instructions](talk/README.md)).

+- **Stage 4 (Remove your entry and release resources):**
+    - Remove your entry from our [active research work database](https://github.com/TUM-DSE/research-work-archive/blob/main/active_research.md).
+    - Release/return any hardware resources used for the research work.

-- **Stage 4 (Archive documents):** After your final presentation, please add the following PDFs to [the chair's archive repository](https://github.com/TUM-DSE/research-work-archive) by submitting a pull request.
+- **Stage 5 (Archive documents):**  After your final presentation, please add the following PDFs to [the chair's archive repository](https://github.com/TUM-DSE/research-work-archive) by submitting a pull request.
     - Thesis/Report [PDF]
     - Presentation [PDF]
-    - Remove your entry from our [active research work database](https://github.com/TUM-DSE/research-work-archive/blob/main/active_research.md)

-- **Stage 5 (Assessment):**  After the final upload of your thesis/report and presentation PDFs, please contact your advisor to submit their final assessment form (see below) to the chair secretary.
+- **Stage 6 (Assessment):**  After uploading your thesis/report and presentation PDFs, please contact your advisor to submit their final assessment form (see below) to the chair secretary.

 ## Assessment